 Admissions Data and GPA Requirements for Every Medical School

-What are Medical School GPA Requirements?
+What Are Medical School GPA Requirements?

 Most medical schools require a minimum cumulative GPA of at least 3.0 on a 4.0 scale.
 But while we can consider 3.0 the minimum requirement to get into medical school, generally speaking you want to aim a little higher.
 Look at the median GPA scores in the table above.
 These numbers are your guide to the minimum GPA you should aim for when applying to those specific medical schools.
 If your GPA does not meet or beat the average GPA of accepted applicants, your chances of acceptance are much lower.

-Here's an overview of the average GPAs of med school matriculants: according to the AAMC, for the incoming accepted matriculating allopathic students, the average science GPA is 3.71, the average non-science GPA is 3.85, and the average total GPA is 3.77.
+Here's an overview of the average GPAs of med school matriculants: according to the AAMC, for the incoming accepted matriculating allopathic students, the average science GPA is 3.57, the average non-science GPA is 3.80, and the average total GPA is 3.67.

-On the DO side, according to AACOM, the average science GPA is 3.46, the average non-science GPA is 3.67, and the average total GPA is 3.55.
+On the DO side, according to AACOM, the average science GPA is 3.49, the average non-science GPA is 3.71, and the average total GPA is 3.59.
 While the GPA on the osteopathic side is lower, the academic rigor of learning medicine is not easier in any way, shape, or form compared to the allopathic side.

 How Do Medical Schools Calculate GPA?

-Your non-science GPA accounts for all your non-science courses such as English, Philosophy, etc. And, lastly, is your cumulative GPA, which averages the prior two GPAs.
+Your non-science GPA accounts for all your non-science courses such as English, Philosophy, etc.

-How Medical Schools Evaluate GPA
+How Admissions Committees Evaluate GPA

 Medical schools will consider all three types of GPA when evaluating your application, to determine whether your academic performance is up to their standards and how prepared you will be for medical school.
 However, admissions officers also take into account factors such as upward trends in your GPA and coursework rigor.
 So, if your GPA started low in your freshman year of college, you can still bounce back and bump your GPA back into a competitive range.

-Medical schools also take note if you score exceptionally well on your MCAT, or have extensive and impressive extracurriculars, which can help offset a lower GPA.
+Medical schools also take note if you score exceptionally well on your MCAT or have extensive and impressive extracurriculars, which can help offset a lower GPA.

 How My GPA Affected My Medical School Application